-This website is a cooperative effort of the legal services sgencies serving New Hampshire's low income population.
+This website is a cooperative effort of the legal services agencies serving New Hampshire's low income population.

 New Hampshire Legal Services is a community of agencies dedicated to the ideal of equal access to justice.
 Working together, we provide a range of services to low income people across the state.
-Legal Advice & Referral Center, New Hampshire Legal Assistance, the Pro Bono Program of the New Hampshire Bar Association, The Disabilities Rights Center, the Civil Practice Clinic at Franklin Pierce Law, and the New Hampshire Public Defender provide representation, legal advice, information and support to clients with legal problems in New Hampshire.
+Legal Advice & Referral Center, New Hampshire Legal Assistance, the Pro Bono Program of the New Hampshire Bar Association, the Disability Rights Center - NH, the University of New Hampshire School of Law Legal Clinics, and the New Hampshire Public Defender provide representation, legal advice, information and support to clients with legal problems in New Hampshire.

 Working with the New Hampshire Coalition Against Domestic and Sexual Violence, the New Hampshire Courts System, and other agencies, we strive to provide complete assistance and information to our client community.